motu-tool/mOTUs/README.md

      motus find [options]

         Input options:
-            -i  FILE/STR Can be either a list of search tokens (1-n) or a text file with tokens.
-One line per token name.
-Tokens can be genome names, PFAM, KEGG or EGGNOG ids or GTDB taxonomy names.
-Will offer suggestions if tokens dont match database entries exactly.
+            -i  FILE/STR Can be either a list of search queries (1-n) or a text file with queries.
+One line per query name.
+Queries can be genome names, PFAM, KEGG or EGGNOG ids or GTDB taxonomy names.
+Will offer suggestions if queries dont match database entries exactly.
         Output options:
-            -o  FILE     Genome names with or without annotations that were found to match search tokens
+            -o  FILE     Genome names with or without annotations that were found to match search queries.

-        Algorithm options:
+            -r  STR,[STR] Annotation to report.
+Choose any combination of [KEGG, PFAM, EGGNOG, TAXONOMY], e.g.
-            -r            Enable rich report mode.
-Will write also taxonomic and functional annotation to output file.
+                            -r KEGG,PFAM